CAR & TRUCK TUNE UPS IN COLORADO SPRINGS

-If you are in need of a car or auto tune up in Colorado Springs, you have come to the right place.
+If you are in need of a car or truck tune up in Colorado Springs, you have come to the right place.
 What is involved in a “tune up” service has changed significantly over the past 15-20 years.
 A “tune up” used to involve replacing spark plugs, points, condenser, rotor, adjusting the air/fuel mixtures on the carburetor, and setting the dwell (gap) and timing on the distributor.
 Since our newer vehicles do not have most of those parts (except spark plugs), what is now involved in a “tune up” is much different.

 So, what does a car tune up in Colorado Springs consist of these days?
 How do you know if your vehicle needs one?
 Today’s technologically advanced vehicles rely on more sophisticated electronic components that either work or don’t work and are not designed to be “adjusted”, but rather replaced when they fail.
 Except in older cars, about the only remaining engine components that are adjustable is the valve train and the spark plugs.
 The spark plugs are “gapped” by the technician at time of install and adjustable valve trains are adjusted at manufacturer’s recommended intervals, also by a qualified and experienced technician.

 Most everything else that affects how your vehicle runs are replacement components, i.e. oxygen sensors, MAP sensors, cam/crankshaft position sensors, electronic control modules (ECM’s), ignitor coils, coil pacs, fuel injectors, and the list goes on.
 Typically, when one of these components fails (or begins to fail), either your “check engine” light will go on or, your auto will go into a “limp mode” (drives, but has very little power) or, unfortunately, will quit running altogether and require a tow.

 If your car just doesn’t seem to run as well or is getting worse fuel mileage, but the “check engine” light is not on, the possible remedies are as follows: